pkic/pkimm/categories/monitoring-and-auditing/_index.md

 #### Guidance

-The monitoring and logging requirements should be defined and documented in the certificate policy, certification practice statement, or other relevant documents.
+The monitoring and logging requirements should be defined and documented in the CP, CPS, or other relevant documents.
 The requirements should be aligned with the overall PKI policies and statements, and should be based on the risk assessment and management activities.

 The requirements can typically include:
 - Events to be monitored